LungMilk/PrototypeTimeStop/README.md

-Joe Prototype - Press and hold space to activate time stop, release space to deactivate the ability
+Joe's Prototype - Press and hold space to activate time stop, release space to deactivate the ability

-Adithya, Yihong, Charolette prototypes - simple pdfs from powerpoints
+Adithya, Yihong, Charolette's prototypes - simple pdfs from powerpoints

 Lingge's Prototype - In powerpoint format to showcase animation, in powerpoint hover over image and select the play button